awslabs/aws-ai-solution-kit/docs/en/deploy-general-ocr.md

 deployment_time: 16 Minutes
 destroy_time: 10 Minutes
 sample_image: Image URL address
 feature_description: Recognize and extract Simplified Chinese, numbers, alphabetical characters and symbols.
+Return the information such as text or coordinates.
 feature_scenario: Applicable to a variety of scenarios such as paper documents changed to electronic format, document identification, and content review to improve information processing efficiency.
 ---

 {%
   include "include-deploy-description.md"
 %}
-## REST API Reference
+## API parameters

 - HTTP request method: `POST`